 Diagnostic services are essential to patient care.
-Not only is there a need to provide accurate information, there is a need to operate in a manner that is safe for the workers, the public and that is not a hazard to the environment or other animals.
+Not only is there a need to provide accurate information, but there is also a need to operate in a manner that is safe for the workers, the public and that is not a hazard to the environment or other animals.